Man gets 6 years in prison, pleads guilty in overdose death

 BARRE, Vt.
-(AP) - A Vermont man been sentenced to at least six years in prison after pleading guilty to his role in the drug overdose death of a woman in 2018.
+(AP) - A Vermont man has been sentenced to at least six years in prison after pleading guilty to his role in the drug overdose death of a woman in 2018.

 Shawn Fordham pleaded guilty Tuesday in Washington District Court to selling or dispensing a regulated drug with death resulting.